-- Claim your Google Places, Yahoo Local, and Bing local listings.
-Verification of your business location will require entering a PIN number received either by phone or by mail.
+- Claim your Google Places, Yahoo!
+Local, and Bing Places listings.
+Verification of your business location will require entering a PIN number received either by phone or by postal mail.

 - Claim your business and optimize your listing in Yellow Pages and other local directories.
-Often times, your business will already have listings on these sites, standardize your company data across all local directories to insure better performance in local search!
+Often times, your business will already have listings on these sites.
+Standardize your company data across all local directories to ensure better performance in local search!

 - Optimize your website and social media page for local and mobile searches.

-- Manage and respond to business reviews on Yelp, Google Plus for Businesses, and other local listing sites.
+- Manage and respond to business reviews on Yelp, Google+, and other local listing sites.
 This will help boost your reputation and SEO rankings.